How Readily is making online returns hassle-free

 Some days I wonder why the hell anyone would choose to do this, but my passion for the problem prevails.
 Stoicism has helped me stay grounded and find middle ground during peaks and troughs.

-You mentioned that you have recently pivoted your business – how did that play out?
+You mentioned that you recently pivoted the business – how did that play out?

 Readily started with a B2B model that only offered instant refunds to customers.
 I was heavily focused on building a SaaS platform.
 I realised that I wasn’t creating something people truly wanted.
 Hundreds of face-to-face user interviews and countless surveys helped me discover that people hate the logistics of returns and are merely concerned with cashflow.
 Besides, retailers are not fond of paying for a service that increases returns.